Coconut Festival: Street Dancing Special Awards

+Binibining San Pablo

 Float Parade

 The street dancing competition is preceded by the float parade.
 It was first held in 1996.
 It is also a competition open to local and private sectors including schools and organizations.
 During the 90's, Coconut Festival float parade was held a day before the street dancing competition.
 It was a separate event but due to the growing number of events and programs during the long-week festival, organizers joint the float parade and the street dancing competition in a one big spectacular day usually held on 13 January.

 Coco Art Festival

 diverse range of human activities in creating visual, auditory or performing artifacts (artworks), expressing the author's imaginative or technical skill, intended to be appreciated for their beauty or emotional power.

 Coco Carnival Queen

 The Coco Carnival Queen during the Coco Fest also takes the limelight of the festival.
 The event showcases the creativity of San Pablo by making festive gowns and costumes purely made from the coconut tree.
 In the early Coco Festivals, this was not a competition.
 And as time lapses, costumes for the Coco Carnival Queen become bigger, bolder and impressive.